EQWorks/python-curriculum/01-immediate-applications-2.md

 `str` here is both a type _class_, as well as a built-in function that attempts to cast the value given to its callable enclosure to the corresponding type.
 In technicality, this is an example of a class _constructor_, a method used to construct an instance of the said class.

-Before diving into what has been given by the type casting, let's see what it has taken away:
+Before diving into what has been given by the type-casting, let us see what it has taken away:

 ```python
 >>> str(9) / 4